amomarket-root/interview_question/LARAVEL/INTERVIEW QUESTION/📚 50 Most Asked Laravel Questions & Answers.md

 <details>
 <summary><strong>4.
 What are Laravel events?</strong></summary>

 **Answer:**
-Events are program-recognizable actions or occurrences that the program or its code processes.
-Laravel events provide a simple observer implementation, allowing us to subscribe and listen to various application events and actions.[^2]
+Events in Laravel are program-recognizable actions or occurrences within the application that can trigger specific responses.

+Laravel provides a simple **observer pattern** implementation for handling events, allowing developers to:

+- **Listen** for certain events in the application.
+- **Respond** to them with event listeners.

+This makes it easy to decouple different parts of the application, improving maintainability and scalability.

 **Example:**
 ```php